OiWorld/CarbonFootprint/README.md

 * run `gulp group` or `gulp groupFirefox` or `gulp groupChrome` or `gulp groupSafari`

-* adding flag `--debug` to keep all debug statements and comments.
+* add flag `--debug` to keep all debug statements and comments.

 * for chrome, load the unpacked extension from the Build/Chrome folder